bcgov/fasstr/README.md

 #### Year and Month Filtering

-To customize your analyses for specific time periods, you can designate the start and end years of your analysis using the `start_year` and `end_year` arguments and remove any unwanted years (for partial datasets for example) by listing them in the `excluded_years` argument (e.g. `excluded_years=c(1990,1992:1994)`).
-Leaving these arguments blank will result in the summary/analysis of all years of the provided dataset.
+To customize your analyses for specific time periods, you can designate the start and end years of your analysis using the `start_year` and `end_year` arguments and remove any unwanted years (for partial datasets for example) by listing them in the `excluded_years` argument (e.g. `excluded_years = c(1990, 1992:1994)`).
+Alternatively, some functions have an argument called `complete_years` that summarizes data from just those years which have a complete flow record.
+Some functions will also allow you to select the months of a year to analyze, using the `months` argument, as opposed to all months (if you want just summer low-flows, for example).
+Leaving these arguments blank will result in the summary/analysis of all years and months of the provided dataset.

-To group analyses by water, or hydrologic, years instead of calendar years, if desired, you can use `water_year=TRUE` within most functions (default is `water_year=FALSE`).
+To group analyses by water, or hydrologic, years instead of calendar years, if desired, you can use `water_year = TRUE` within most functions (default is `water_year = FALSE`).
 A water year can be defined as a 12-month period that comprises a complete hydrologic cycle (wet seasons can typically cross calendar year), typically starting with the month with minimum flows (the start of a new water recharge cycle).
 As water years commonly start in October, the default water year is October for `fasstr`.
 If another start month is desired, you can choose is using the `water_year_start` argument (numeric month) to designate the water year time period.
 The water year label is designated by the year it ends in (e.g. water year 2000 goes from Oct 1, 1999 to Sep 30, 2000).
 Start, end and excluded years will be based on the specified water year.

 #### Drainage Basin Area

 Yield runoff statistics calculated in the some of the functions require an upstream drainage basin area (in sq. km) using the `basin_area` argument, where required.
 If no basin areas are supplied, all yield results will be `NA`.
 To apply a basin area (10 sqkm for example) to all daily observations, set the argument as `basin_area = 10`.
-If there are mulitple stations or groups to apply mulitple basin areas (using the `grouping` argument), set them individually using this option: `basin_area = c("08NM116"=795, "08NM242"=22)`.
+If there are mulitple stations or groups to apply mulitple basin areas (using the `groups` argument), set them individually using this option: `basin_area = c("08NM116" = 795,  "08NM242" = 22)`.
 If a STATION\_NUMBER column exists with HYDAT station numbers, the function will automatically use the basin areas provided in HYDAT, if available, so `basin_area` is not required.

 #### Handling Missing Dates